vincecampanale/tower-of-hanoi/README.md

 3) I can place a disc over the platform I want to put it on and if it is a legal move, it will snap into place.
 If the move is illegal, it will go back to where I got it from and tell me why the move didn't work.

+#### Nice-to-haves:

 4) The game tells me when I win.
-Strangely enough, without a time limit, there is no "losing" in this game unless I give up...which is impossible.

 5) I can see how many moves I've done and the minimum number of moves it takes to solve the puzzle.

+6) Score calculated based on number of moves I did vs. minimum number of moves and the time elapsed to get from one platform to the other.

+7) Floor fades into the distance.

+8) Floor has texture (e.g. wooden platform around where the discs are, grass everywhere else).

+9) Title "Tower Of Hanoi" hangs out above the game.

+10) Loading screen.

+11) Implement collision detection.

-#### Credits
+### Credits

-[This Youtube playlist](https://www.youtube.com/playlist?list=PLCTVwBLCNozSGfxhCIiEH26tbJrQ2_Bw3) got me started off.
+[This Youtube playlist](https://www.youtube.com/playlist?list=PLCTVwBLCNozSGfxhCIiEH26tbJrQ2_Bw3) got me started.
 Without it, this project would have taken way longer.

 Infinite thanks to [cabbibo](https://github.com/cabbibo) for their [ObjectControls project](https://github.com/cabbibo/ObjectControls), especially the [Drag and Drop](https://github.com/cabbibo/ObjectControls/blob/master/examples/drag.html) example.
 So useful.